usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_599.md

 We see a great deal of structured data these days if only because it is so easy to make structured data with machines, and we now have the machines.
 What remains difficult is to translate what has not been created by a machine, into a form that a machine can &ldquo;recognize&rdquo;, or rather into a form we can recognize in and with the machine, without destroying it.

-So documents are called &ldquo;unstructured&rdquo; but they might better be called &ldquo;relatively irregular&rdquo;, meaning not that they have no structure, but that each one is structured in itself, and is hence not compatible or not fully compatible with encodings designed to capture other structures.
+So documents are called &ldquo;unstructured&rdquo; but they might better be called &ldquo;relatively irregular&rdquo;, meaning not that they have no structure, but that each one is structured in itself, and moreover, likely to be incompatible or not fully compatible with encodings designed to capture other structures.

 And to the extent this is the case, any encoding capable of describing documents must have the capability of supporting each document's own distinctive structure and organization, whether that be due to its family (what is called a **document type**) or an expression of its own intrinsic logic.
 The format must be not only structured, but *structurable*, and its structures must to some extent be capable of self-description ??? combining data with metadata.